KESTIO

 Finalement, le Directeur Commercial intérimaire est une solution temporaire qui présente des résultats rapides et jette les bases d’une efficacité durable !
 Alors, pourquoi pas ?

-1/ Project governance and sponsorship: two levers for decision-making
+1/ Project governance and sponsorship: two levers for decision-making.

-• and remain realistic and therefore achievable.
+• and stay realistic, therefore achievable.

 3/ Resource management and communication are key to the performance of a complex project